The Hydrow was the first rower to offer live streaming and on-demand workouts using a large, built-in HD touchscreen monitor.

 In other words- it truly is the Peloton of rowing.

-But, just like Peloton, it comes with a hefty price tag.
-My goal for this review is to help you decide whether or not the Hydrow is worth investing in.
+But, just like Peloton, it comes with a hefty price tag – is it really worth the cost?

 Off we go.